eric-downes/nosey_pytest/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

+## Acknowledgments

+- [nose2pytest](https://github.com/pytest-dev/nose2pytest) by Oliver Schoenborn, which is integrated into this toolkit
+- All contributors to the pytest ecosystem